|

 Brent Andrew

-I’m a data-obsessed marketer and marketing operations expert.
+I’m a data-obsessed revenue operations expert.
 I can help your business use data to drive growth and maximize the ROI from the tools you’ve already invested in.

 Connect & Follow